EdDataScienceEES/tutorial-Biodiversity-Hotspot-Mapping/index.md

 - **Interactive Mapping**: Creating zoomable maps with leaflet for dynamic data exploration.

-#### 😎You may also want to delve further; you can try to complete the following challenge yourself.😎
+#### You may also want to delve further; you can try to complete the following challenge yourself.

 ##### <a name="section15">Challenges</a>
 - Modify KDE: Experiment with adjusting the smoothing parameter (sigma) in KDE to see how it affects hotspot identification.